-Anglo-Saxons were Germanic people who migrated to England and Wales from continental Europe from 5th century onwards.
-Anglo-Saxon originally owned a Germanic tribal culture.
+Anglo-Saxons were Germanic people who migrated to England and Wales from continental Europe from the 5th century onwards.
+Anglo-Saxons originally owned a Germanic tribal culture.

-The Anglo-Saxon language and culture was subsequently affected by the advent of Christianity England.
+The Anglo-Saxon language and culture were subsequently affected by the advent of Christianity in England.
 The earliest literary works in the language are biblical in nature and inspired by Christian works from the continent.

 The usage of Old English was mainly from the 5th century to the 11th century.
 It is said by many linguistics that almost 85% of words of Old English are not in use today, but the surviving words form the basics of Modern English.